 Bipolar Disorder

-While the exact cause of depression is not known, like anxiety disorders, is is believed to be caused by a combination of factors, including changes in the brain and environmental stress.
-Typical depression therapy treatment includes psychotherapy, lifestyle (and sometime dietary) changes, and, for some, medication.
+While the exact cause of depression is not known, it is believed to be caused by a combination of factors, including changes in the brain and environmental stress.
+Typical depression therapy treatment includes psychotherapy, lifestyle changes, and, in some cases medication.